codeface-io/SwiftObserver/README.md

 #### From

-If only one specific author is of interest, filter authors with `from`:
+If only one specific author is of interest, filter authors with `from`.
+It captures the selected author weakly:

 ```swift
 let messenger = Messenger<String>()             // sends String